Crabgrass is among the most stubborn of all lawn weeds, as it can come back with a vengeance year after year if the lawn isn’t treated properly.

 Prevention is key to preventing and controlling crabgrass and keeping a healthy grass lawn.
 Here’s the best way how to do it:

-- Tend to your lawn in the early spring and know when to apply crabgrass preventer: Before soil temperatures become favorable and crabgrass seeds germinate (55 degrees Fahrenheit) is when it’s most important to act.
-Apply the appropriate lawn fertilizer with crabgrass preventers (Step 1 of a 4 Step lawn care program), a pre emergent herbicide, or corn gluten meal to control crabgrass naturally.
+• Tend to your lawn in the early spring and know when to apply crabgrass preventer: Before soil temperatures become favorable and crabgrass seeds germinate (55 degrees Fahrenheit), it’s most important to act.
+Apply the appropriate lawn fertilizer with crabgrass preventers (Step 1 of a 4-step lawn care program), a pre-emergent herbicide, or corn gluten meal to control crabgrass naturally.
 Such products will work to discourage crabgrass before the weed growth has a chance to thrive.
 If you don’t, your crabgrass problem will only be worse next year.

-- Pro tip: follow up with a second pre emergent application in the early to mid summer.
-This will be your best bet towards a weed-free lawn all growing season.
+• Pro tip: I always follow up with a second pre-emergent application in the early to mid-summer.
+This will be your best bet for a weed-free lawn all growing season.

 Crabgrass FAQs